EricRen-LBG/fos_trend_hackathon/notebooks/parse_fos.md

 def list_blobs(bucket_name):
-    """Lists all the blobs in the bucket."""
+    """Lists all the blobs in the bucket.

-    # bucket_name = "your-bucket-name"
+    bucket_name = "your-bucket-name"
+    """

     storage_client = storage.Client()